snapkr/docker_introduction/README.md

   OS/Arch:      linux/amd64
   Experimental: false

+### TODO

 ```

 After this change into a directory of your desire where we will save all relavant files.
-For this exersie we have to download a git project from GitHub.
-Do as follows in your directory:
+For this activity we have to download a git project from GitHub.

 ````
 git clone https://github.com/snapkr/docker_introduction.git